MuhammadWasif/instant-synonym/README.md

 ## Working

 The codebase is based on a small script.
 It fetches the data from **Google Dictionary API** and alerts the data.
 Super simple! 🚀

+`Not available on chrome web store yet.
+Clone and install locally!`